 The module-based system used by many of today’s businesses will be gone, along with the separate software programs they use in order to perform specific functions.
-Instead, a corporate portal that is truly integrated will be king, thanks to open application programming interface, or API.
+Instead, a corporate portal that is truly integrated will become king, all thanks to open application programming interface, or API.
 Not only will this drastically reduce the complexity of basic job functions, but API will not require additional user IDs and passwords.
-As well, the future of the corporate portal will see all users having the same experiences instead of having to relearn systems on a continuous basis, as is the case with many of today’s corporate portals.
+Additionally, the future of the corporate portal will see all users having the same experiences instead of having to relearn systems on a continuous basis, as is the case with many of today’s corporate portals.

-Currently, services are being offered by big business for up to ten times less that of their smaller competitors.
+Currently, services are being offered by big business for up to ten times less than that of their smaller competitors.
 This will eventually make it impossible for small competitors to survive.
 However, in order to monetise this, large corporations will have to be able to garner the trust of service providers and build relationships with them.
 In turn, service providers will need to offer the prices of corporate competitors, but also offer their own specialised cloud offerings.
-It is through this necessary collaboration that both corporation and service provider can earn revenue in what will essentially be a multi-cloud environment.
+It is through this necessary collaboration that both corporations and service providers can earn revenue in what will essentially be a multi-cloud environment.

-Security and Continued Development of the Cloud
+Security and continued development of the cloud

 Today’s cloud is still in its infancy.
-This means security concerns for many companies who have particular requirements today’s cloud is not yet able to meet.
+This means security concerns exist for many companies who have particular requirements that today’s cloud is not yet able to meet.
 However, as the cloud evolves, so will the level of security that it’s able to offer.
 This will result in more corporations putting their portals in the cloud.

 While several companies may choose only to make their existing services and tools appear to be more cloud-centric without actually migrating to the cloud, this will only last for so long.
 Eventually, companies will come to realise that doing so will not allow them to operate in a cloud-centric landscape where consumers and service providers operate.
-In order to remain competitive, companies will need to take advantage of younger companies born in the cloud by acquiring them.
+In order to remain competitive, companies will also need to take advantage of younger companies born in the cloud by acquiring them.